chalmerj/introcs-lecture-notes/devel/rst/while-with-sequence.rst

 the same thing each time:  We only want to print *some* of the characters.
 Again your eyes and mind are so fast, you likely miss what you need to do when go through ``PrintVowels`` by hand.
-Your eyes let you just grab the vowels easily, but think, wht is actually happening?
+Your eyes let you just grab the vowels easily, but think, what is actually happening?
 You are checking each character to see if it is a vowel, and printing it if it is:  You are doing the same thing each time - *testing* **if** the character is a vowel.
 The pseudocode is   ::